Kinoma/KPR-examples/README.md

 <x-app-info id="zigbeeha.example.kinoma.marvell.com" platform="linux"><span class="createSample pinsSample"></span></x-app-info>

-This example integrates Digi's XBee radio (available as Sparkfun WRL-10414) with GE Link light bulbs to build a ZigBee Home Automation gateway with Kinoma Create.
+This example integrates Digi's XBee radio (available as SparkFun WRL-10414) with GE Link light bulbs to build a ZigBee Home Automation gateway with Kinoma Create.
 The application shows how to commission, discover and control the bulbs on the ZigBee network.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***